Master the basic chords on guitar: A beginners guide

 Wrapping up

-With some time and practice, you’ll get better at get better at switching between chords.
-It will be worth learning these basic chords because you’ll soon realize how often you’ll need them to learn songs.
+With some time and practice, you’ll also get better at get better at switching between chords.

 A fun way to practice these basic chords is to play them in a series of chords, also called a chord progression.
 For example, you can try these 7 easy guitar chord progressions to get started.